 What is the difference between a childminder and a nanny?

-What are the costs of a childminder?
+What is the cost of a childminder?

 Are there any drawbacks to having a childminder?